SmartKalea Data

 Select a measurement period

-The day before yesterday’s energy consumption by intelligent lighting with LED lamps and motion sensors
+Average daily electricity consumption by intelligent lighting with LED lamps and motion sensors

 kWh